-Underpinning personal success is the belief that if

-students work together to support each other, they broaden their understanding of the worth of each person including themselves.
-The newly introduced House system was expanded to give students further incentive to show respect for all.
+Underpinning personal success is the belief that if students work together to support each other, they broaden their understanding of the worth of each person including themselves.
+The House system has given students further incentive to show respect for all.
 House points are awarded to students for desirable and appropriate behaviour both within and outside the classroom, as well as sporting acknowledgement, culminating in the Individual House Point Champion and Champion House presentations at Graduation Day.

 Student leadership processes offer student opportunities to engender self-esteem, initiative, mutual respect, and responsibility, by providing care and support.
-Since the school introduced office bearers back in 2015 it has continued in 2018.
-To further develop leadership opportunities for students the role of Monitors continued but the students also attended various leadership programmes for girls.
+Since the school introduced office bearers back in 2015 it has continued in 2019.
+To further develop leadership opportunities for students the role of Monitors continued but the students also attended various leadership programmes for both genders.

 The School's Community Service Programme enriches the experience of students, by inculcating opportunities to develop and demonstrate care, respect, and compassion for others inside and outside the School community.
 Through the support of charities and community organisations, students are encouraged and challenged to look beyond their own circumstances and be aware of the needs of others.
 This involvement presents students with issues and challenges faced in the wider world.
-The police liaison information session continued in 2018 and addressed cyber-bullying, personal respect, etc.
+The police liaison information session continued in 2019 and addressed cyber-bullying, personal respect, etc. This was well supported with in house presentations during tutor group/roll call, club activities or special presentations from the SRC or external presenters.

-As stated earlier, the School is fortunate to have members of staff who are fluent in over 10 languages, collectively, to be able to offer assistance with translation, if required.
-Standard School rules are explained at orientation and are available on the website, student handbook, and student diary.
-Updates and new policies and procedures are published in the school newsletter the "Bluey" and through the new skoolbag app and Facebook page.
+As stated earlier, the School is fortunate to have members of staff who are fluent in over 10 different languages collectively, to be able to offer assistance with translation, if required.
+Standard School rules are explained at orientation and are available on the website, student handbook, student diary, displayed around the campus and reinforced during tutor group classes.
+Updates and new policies and procedures are published in the school newsletter the "Bluev", through the skoolbag app, Facebook page, etc.